 Spans three mountains and includes 58 trails and 10 lifts.
 Programs for kids include The Explorers (ski only) for ages 4-6 and Mountaineers (snowboarding and skiing) for ages 7-12.
 Snow tubing for those 42 inches and taller on Friday evenings and weekends.
-Mini Park for those shorter than 42 inches.
-Day care available for children ages 6 months to 6 years on weekends (Friday-Sunday) and during school holidays.
+Mini Park for those 33-42 inches.
+Day care available for children ages 2-6 years on weekends (Friday-Sunday) and during school holidays.
 Several bus services offer round-trip transportation from the New York metro area; see website for details.

 Mount Peter Ski & Ride

 40 Ski Lane, Warwick

-Has about a dozen trails, from beginner to black diamond, and a terrain park.
+Features 13 trails, from beginner to black diamond, and a terrain park.
 Offers free beginner lessons on weekends and holidays with the purchase of a lift ticket (for ages 5 and older).
 There’s also a Tiny Tots program for children up to 4 years old (must be potty trained), which includes a lesson, equipment rental, lift ticket, and hot chocolate.
 Intermediate ski program for kids ages 6-18 available on weekends.

 469 Plattekill Mountain Road, Roxbury

 Features 38 trails and a terrain park.
 Childcare on weekends and holidays for children ages 6 months and older; group ski lessons for kids as young as 4.
 Lift-serviced snow tubing on weekends and holidays; children must be at least 3 feet tall.
 Kids younger than 7 ski free.
 Lift tickets are reduced to $20 from Jan.
-29-31, and the first 50 skiers/riders get a $15 lift ticket on the following dates: Jan.
-4, Jan.
-10, Feb.
-7, March 7.
+28-30, and the first 50 skiers/riders get a $15 lift ticket on the following dates: Jan.
+9, Feb.
+6, and March 6.
 Round-trip bus service available from New York metro area locations via Adirondack Trailways (trailwaysny.com).

 Rocking Horse Ranch